SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ## Abstract

-This report details the development and evaluation of **Harmony Forge**, a web-based application designed to democratize music arranging for string chamber ensembles.
-While standard repertoire from the 18th and 19th centuries is readily available, casual musicians, gigging professionals, and educators often face a scarcity of accessible arrangements for contemporary songs or niche genres (e.g., Mariachi).
-Harmony Forge addresses this gap by utilizing an algorithmic harmonization engine grounded in classical music theory to generate complementary parts (cello, viola, 2nd violin) for a given melody.
-Unlike "black box" generative AI models, Harmony Forge prioritizes a co-creative workflow, offering deterministic, rule-based outputs that users can edit and refine.
-Through a qualitative user study involving three domain experts—a professional violinist, a songwriter, and a music educator—we evaluated the system's conceptual value and ethical implications.
-Results indicate that while the current algorithmic output sometimes lacks stylistic nuance, the tool serves as a high-value "gateway" for students and a rapid prototyping tool for gigging musicians.
+Chamber music frequently faces repertoire limitations when sheet music is constrained to solo melodic lines, which prevents full ensemble performance and excludes musicians with less experience.
+To address this gap, **Harmony Forge** is a rule-based harmonization system capable of generating customizable harmony parts and counterpoint for string ensembles using SATB voice leading and harmonic progression logic.
+We conducted evaluations with three domain specialists and professionals, in which results showed strong value for gigging musicians, arrangers, and educators.
+This tool serves as a co-creative assistant that accelerates workflow and expands repertoire.
+Some harmonies were valid, but some felt rigid due to algorithmic limitations.
+Findings showcase the importance of iteration, transparency, controls, and user-guided refinement in human-AI collaboration.
 This report concludes with a discussion on the ethical integration of AI in creative workflows and proposes a hybrid future combining rule-based logic with machine learning to enhance harmonic fidelity.

 ---